miladbb/local-backend-setup/development/docker-compose/readme.md

 In order to start an application in debug in IntelliJ IDE you can follow thses steps:

 - Add a new Maven run configuration in IntelliJ
 - Ensure Working directory points to appropriate project.
-Use the following manen command:
+Use the following maven command:
 ```
 spring-boot:run -Dspring-boot.run.fork=false -f pom.xml
 ```